earthdiver/psBitcoin/README.md

 This tool aims to help users understand bitcoin wallets in various forms, including entropy, mnemonic phrase, seed, extended keys, and more.

 ### Pros
-- **No external libraries required**: It leverages the pre-installed PowerShell in Windows, making it compatible with any PC running Windows 10.
+- **No external libraries are required**: It leverages the pre-installed PowerShell in Windows, making it compatible with any PC running Windows 10.
 (The RIPEMD160 NuGet package is required for PowerShell 7.X, though.)

 ### Cons  (or perhaps even a Pro)
 - Limited to bitcoin; does not support other cryptocurrencies.